fortanix/integrations-examples/mongodb-csfle-integration/README.md

 ### Setup KMS Provider:
 Configure Fortanix DSM as the KMIP provider.

-### Generate a Master Key
-Invoke the DSM Plugin to create 96 byte secret in DSM that will act as the Master Key.

-### Generate a Data Encryption Key (DEK):
+### Generate a Data Encryption Key (DEK) and Customer Master Key(CMK):
 Generate a DEK using ClientEncryptionSettings.
+This will also generate a CMK and imports it to Fortanix.
 Save the DEK ID as a Base64-encoded string for schema validation.

 ### Define JSON Schema: